-The response of others to my work is been incredibly fulfilling and I get great satisfaction from the thought that the pieces I make will be used and enjoyed by people for years to come.
+The response of others to my work has been incredibly fulfilling and I get enormous satisfaction from the thought that the pieces I make will be used and enjoyed by people for years to come.